Safe Bulkers (SB)

 Konstantinos Adamopoulos, Chief Financial Officer and Director

-Dr. Loukas Barmparis, President and Secretary
+Dr. Loukas Barmparis, President, Secretary and Director

 Ioannis Foteinos, Chief Operating Officer and Director